What Is Ethanol?

 Ethanol percentages are shown on a gas pump.

-Ethanol Is Cleaner for Our Earth
+Cleaner for Our Earth

 Ethanol is energy positive, which means that it produces more energy than we use to make it.
 In fact, ethanol reduces greenhouse gases by up to 43%, when compared to petroleum-based gasoline.
-To put that in perspective, the amount of ethanol used around the world each year equates to removing 20 million cars from the road.
+To put that in perspective, the amount of ethanol used around the world each year equates to removing 20 million cars from the road!

-Ethanol Is Better for Your Budget
+Better for Your Budget

-Ethanol Is Safer for Your Family
+Safer for Your Family

 The atmosphere isn’t the only thing to consider when choosing the fuel that’s right for your family.
 Unlike gasoline, ethanol does not release deadly toxins into our air.